How to use a Silhouette vinyl cutting machine to make a monogram to make hostess gifts.

-If you don’t know what a Silhouette is – it is one very cool crafting and cutting machine!
+If you don’t know what a Silhouette or Cricut is – it is one very cool crafting and vinyl cutting machine!
 It came on the creative scene a few years ago to cut vinyl for décor and embellishing items as well as paper for scrapbooks, but it can do so much more.

 It can cut ANY image and every font on your computer on vinyl, paper, and fabric!
 There are no cartridges involved.
 You can also use the Silhouette software to trace your own designs, or purchase individual designs from the extensive Silhouette Online Store to create and decorate with.